 Two scenes were cut from the film to bring down the running time.
 In the first, Max dreams of his murdered wife and son, wakes up and cries.
 He realises he's become just as bad as the animals he used to hunt down as a cop.
 The other is Max takes a dying Gekko to the top of a sand dune at night, sees the lights of Bartertown and tells him they've reached Tomorrow-Morrow Land.
 A few seconds of this scene are included in the music video for Tina Turner's "We Don't Need Another Hero."

 The film was intended to be the final chapter of the "Mad Max' franchise, with Mel Gibson bowing out of the role of Max and ending with Max regaining his humanity and walking away into the sunset.
-And so it was, until George Miller rebooted with Mad Max: Fury Road (2015), 30 years later.
+And so it was, until George Miller made the 4th sequel with Mad Max: Fury Road (2015), 30 years later.

 It is unexplained on why Max did not kill Blaster in the film.
 It's possible, Blaster reminded Max of Benno, the autistic farmhand whom was living at May Swaisey's farm in Mad Max (1979), when Jesse and Sprog were murdered by The Toecutter and his motorcycle gang, or there may had still had been humanity left in Max and Max felt it was wrong and inhuman to kill Blaster, who had Down Syndrome.
 Some believe that Benno and Blaster are the same character, despite being played by different actors, and it's possible Benno may have survived the nuclear war.